emmorts/SignalSharp/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request.

-## License

-SignalSharp is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.